DartmouthGrangerLab/MatlabCommon/README.md

 # MatlabCommon
 Commonly used and shared library code or utilities written in Matlab, for lab-wide use.

-## connec
-various ways to connect members of a set to one another

 ## encode
 functions for changing the encoding of a dataset (whiten, one-hot code, ...)